 In some cases, universities and colleges may offer January start dates for certain courses, so it is a good idea to contact them to see if this is an option.
-Alternatively, they may be able to defer your entry to next year, giving you the chance to sit the exam (in autumn 2020 or summer 2021).
+Alternatively, they may be able to defer your entry to next year, giving you the chance to sit the exam (in autumn or the following summer).
 Give them a call to find out your options.

 If my grades are being appealed, when should I let my uni know?